 With all that avocado, no one will ever be like, "Hey, Where's my vegan sour cream?".
 Sure, sometimes I like vegan sour cream on my chili but if I have avocados at home, it's not even debatable which will make it on my chili.

-- 3 tablespoons favorite Chili Powder (storebought or homemade)
+- 3 tablespoon favorite Chili Powder storebought or homemade

 - 1 tablespoon Cumin